Research and Development

-Our team, led by our world-leading design engineer, builds and tests new retail food-to-go concepts for our clients, to map out the physicality of the sales process and simulate the exacting conditions of their particular serving environment.
+Our team, led by our world-leading design engineer, builds and tests new units and food-to-go concepts.
+We map out in-store sales processes and kitchens, simulating the exacting conditions of serving environments because accuracy is everything.

-A thirst for improvement and a need to stay ahead of the competition mean that we are always looking for ways to enhance our units.
-Our research and development team works to refine our technology, making advances in efficiency, reliability and quality.
+We continually innovate, always looking for ways to enhance our units.
+Our Research and Development team works to refine our technology, making advances in efficiency, reliability, usability and quality.

 Creating a standard

-Nuttalls, alongside the Foodservice Network and the BSI, has been in the process of creating a PAS standard to evaluate the performance of heated food display units in environments that can compromise performance.
+Currently, hot food display units are not required to conform to any standard tests.
+Flexeserve, the Foodservice Network and the BSI are creating a PAS standard to evaluate the performance of these units in environments that can compromise performance.